Tanveer Sait

 Tanveer Aziz Sait is an Indian politician who was the Minister of State for Primary and Secondary Education of Karnataka from 2016 to 2018.
 He is Member of the Karnataka Legislative Assembly from Narasimharaja constituency since May 2002.
-Sait is a five-term member of the Karnataka Legislative Assembly.
+Sait is a six-term member of the Karnataka Legislative Assembly.

 Personal life

 Sait is the son of prominent Muslim leader Aziz Sait.

 Career

 Sait is from the Indian National Congress and represents the Narasimharaja constituency of Mysore, Karnataka.
 The constituency has been served by Sait's family for over five decades.

 Sait's father Alhaj Aziz Sait was a veteran congress leader and held the Narasimharaja Assembly seat six times from 1967 to 1999.
 After the demise of Aziz Sait in December 2001 his political legacy, the Narasimharaja assembly seat led to a family feud in the Sait family as Tariq Sait grandson of Aziz Sait and nephew of Tanveer Sait campaigned for the Janata Dal (Secular) candidate Maruthi Rao Pawar in the 2002 Karnataka assembly election against his uncle Tanveer Sait.

 In the 2002 by-election Sait won the Narasimharaja Assembly seat by above 10000 votes against Maruthi Rao Pawar from the Janata Dal (Secular).
 In the following election of 2004 Sait won the assembly seat by above 20000 against Maruthi Rao Pawar from the Janata Dal (Secular).
 In the 2008 assembly election Sait beat S. Nagaraju (Sandesh) of the Janata Dal (Secular) by about 6000 votes.

 Sait is the sitting member of the Karnataka Legislative Assembly from Narasimharaja constituency as he retained the seat again in the 2013 assembly election winning against Abdul Majid K H of the Social Democratic Party of India by about 8000 votes.

 Sait won the 2018 Karnataka Legislative Assembly election from the Narasimharaja constituency defeating the Bharatiya Janata Party candidate by about 17000 votes.